 Combustion Dynamics Monitoring System (CDMS)

-Both systems provide the ability to tune as needed and each can receive early indication of damaged combustion hardware.
-This raises the potential for operators to run a turbine at its optimum setting in real-time, allows preventative maintenance, extends combustion parts life and can help increase maintenance intervals.
+Both systems provide the ability to tune as needed and each can receive an early indication of damaged combustion hardware.
+This raises the potential for operators to run a turbine at its optimum setting in real-time, allows preventative maintenance, extends combustion parts life, and can help increase maintenance intervals.

 CDMS is a necessary tool required to run ECOMAX® automated tuning technology.